yannkuesthardt/Laravel-SpamProtect/README.md

 ## Upgrade
 <a name="upgrade"></a>
 ### Upgrade from v1 to v2
+<a name="upgrade-v1-to-v2"></a>
+A few things have changed since version 1, so please read this carefully to avoid any issues.

 If you used v1 in the past, you needed to publish our JavaScript to be accessible via `@spamprotectJs`.
 We have now added routing to the package, so you can just use `@spamprotectJs` without publishing our JavaScript first.
 If you have set a custom path via the blade directive or the config, remove it to get the default JavaScript via route.
 You may have to republish the config file, depending on your setup.

-Additionally, you needed to install CryptoJS and require it in your own JavaScript first.
-As CryptoJS has been discontinued and most browsers offer native support with tools such as crypto, we have rebuilt this extension to work with native JavaScript.
-For this to work either switch to our default JavaScript using the new route or republish the JavaScript file yourself.
-If not used anywhere else in your project you can remove CryptoJS.
+Additionally, in v1 you needed to install [CryptoJS](https://www.npmjs.com/package/crypto-js) and require it in your own JavaScript first.
+As CryptoJS has been discontinued and most browsers offer native support with tools such as [Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Crypto), we have rebuilt this extension to work with native JavaScript.
+For our new JavaScript to work either use `@spamprotectJs` without any custom path to access the new routing to our default JavaScript or republish the JavaScript file yourself.
+If not used anywhere else in your project feel free to completely remove CryptoJS.

 ## Usage
 <a name="usage"></a>